What is a Black German Shepherd?

 You may have a preference for a Black German Shepherd, but first and foremost, you should be interviewing a potential breeder for the health and temperament of their line.

-Working titles or show titles in the linage may or may not be important to you, depending on what you plan to do with your puppy.
+Working titles, world champions, or show titles in the linage from the United States or a European country may or may not be important to you, depending on what you plan to do with your puppy.

-German Sheperd puppies from reputable breeders average between $700 to $3,000.
-A black German Shepherd puppy should fall within this range.
+German Shepherd puppies from reputable breeders average between $700 to $3,000.
+A black German Shepherd puppy should fall within this price range.

 If supply and demand were an issue or I really liked the breeder’s line or reputation would I be willing to spend a couple of hundred more on a black puppy?
 Probably.
 A couple of thousand more?
 No.